-Meat meal is the dried end-product of a cooking process known as rendering.
-Rendering is a lot like making stew… except that the stew is intentionally over-cooked.
+Meat meal is a dried end-product of the cooking process known as rendering.
+Rendering is a lot like making stew — except that this stew is intentionally over-cooked.

-You see, the idea of rendering is to start with a meat stew… cook away the water… and bake the residue.
-What you end up with is a highly concentrated protein powder… better known as meat meal.
+With rendering, you start with a meat stew, cook away the water and bake the residue.
+And you end up with a highly concentrated protein powder — or meat meal.

-Notice how whole “ground” chicken contains about 70% water and 18% protein.
-But after rendering… the resulting chicken meal contains just 10% water… and a whopping 65% protein.
+Yet after rendering, the resulting chicken meal contains just 10% water and a whopping 65% protein.

-That’s nearly four times more protein per pound than whole chicken!
+That’s nearly four times more protein than whole chicken!

-Of course, just as you’d expect… all meat meals are not created equal.
-Some are of very high quality… while others are positively awful.
+Of course, not all meat meals are created equal.
+Some are of very high quality while others are positively awful.

-It all boils down to the contents of the stew… the raw materials.
-And this one critically important principle…
+It all boils down to the stew’s contents — the raw materials.
+And one critically important principle…

 No meal product can ever be better than the raw materials that were used to make it.

-Better meals are made from the quality meat parts of specific animals.
-Low-grade meals come from generic sources like slaughterhouse waste and spoiled supermarket meats… even dead zoo animals… and worse.
+Better meals are typically made from the meat of clearly identified sources.
+Low-grade meals come from anonymous materials like slaughterhouse waste and spoiled supermarket meats — even diseased or dying cattle — or dead zoo animals.

-Since manufacturers rarely reveal the actual nature of the ingredients they use… two important rules can help you avoid choosing the wrong product.
+Since many manufacturers do little to clarify the true nature of the ingredients they use, two important rules can help you avoid choosing an inferior products.

-Stay away from dog foods containing any meat meal that…
+Avoid dog foods containing any meat meal that:

 - Includes the words “by-products” in its name